 - Transportation to and from the Middle East is not included in the price of the tour; if desired, our travel agent can assist you book your flights

-Throughout the journey through Jordan, Israel, and the West Bank, participants will enjoy accommodation in 5-star hotels.
+Throughout the journey through Jordan, Israel, and the West Bank, participants will enjoy accommodation in 4 and 5-star hotels.

 The safety and security of our participants is our primary concern.
 We consult with Israel’s security services and receive all security alerts posted by the Security Department of Jewish Agency for Israel (JAFI) and its subsidiary company, The Israel Experience.